Slab on Grade foundation, detail design; the basics

 - Install all mechanical equipment (plumbing, electricity, ventilation) and seal all above-ground extremities before pouring the cement.

 If you plan to eventually build a second bathroom, get your contractor to do the rough-in before pouring your slab on grade or Frost Protected Shallow Foundation (FPSF) since it is very difficult to modify plumbing after the pour.

-INSULATION AND AIR / VAPOUR BARRIER FOR SLAB ON GRADE:
+INSULATION AND AIR / VAPOUR BARRIERS FOR SLAB ON GRADE:

 - Install anchor bolts and lateral insulating panels and then the center panels.
 Next, cut around the plumbing system and mechanical equipment.